qalle2/nes-disasm/README.md

 Notes:
 * The Linux script `test` is intended for my personal use.
 Do not run it without reading it.
 * The program does not support iNES ROM files (`.nes`); to convert one into a raw PRG ROM data file, use `ines_split.py` from [my NES utilities](https://github.com/qalle2/nes-util).
+* The program isn't very useful with games that use PRG ROM bankswitching (i.e., most games).

 ## Features
 * Automatically assigns labels to addresses: